 I’m adding a youtube video about tummy tuck recovery to this post (Jan 10, 2013).
 I hope it’s helpful:

 So, when I see patients postoperatively, I typically hear them complain that they are “exhausted”, they say “I feel like I was hit by a truck”, and “I feel tight”, but they don’t typically complain about pain after a tummy tuck.
-Don’t get me wrong, they all take some kind of pain medication, but the main complain is not typically the pain level.
+Don’t get me wrong, they all take some kind of pain medication, but the main complaint is not typically the pain level.
 The worst part seems to be the first three days, after that they truly get better much faster.
 Most patients are back at work in about 2 weeks.
 Discomfort might last as much as three weeks, but that is not typical for a standard tummy tuck.
 I also ask patients not to exercise for six weeks and then to begin aerobic activity only.
 They can start aggressive weight training by 12 weeks (this is a little conservative, but I don’t like to take any chances).